An Experienced Baltimore or Washington DC Social Security Disability Attorney Makes a Difference

 - If disabled at age 52, you need to have worked at least five years in the previous 10 years from the date of your disability.

 These are just general guidelines.
-If you’ve become disabled, a Baltimore Social Security disability attorney can review your work history and determine whether you qualify for SSDI benefits.
+If you’ve become disabled, an attorney can review your work history and determine whether you qualify for SSDI benefits.

 Building Your Case for Social Security Disability/SSI Benefits

-Hiring the right Baltimore Social Security Disability lawyer is key to the success of your claim.
+Hiring the right Baltimore or Washington DC Social Security disability lawyer is key to the success of your claim.
 We always begin by building a strong case for every client.
 Thanks to our wealth of experience working on Social Security disability and SSI cases, we understand how to thoroughly prepare a case for a hearing, ask the right questions to your medical staff, and assist the judge in understanding the severity of your condition.

 We only receive compensation when your claims are approved, so we work hard for every client.
 From following up on medical records to preparing your test results, doctor’s notes and hospital records so that they can be easily understood by the judge, The Law Office of Emmett B. Irwin is tireless until you receive the benefits you are entitled to.

-Frequently Asked Questions Answered by a Baltimore Social Security Disability Attorney
+Frequently Asked Questions Answered by a Baltimore Social Security Disability Lawyer

 Yes, you can receive SSDI benefits for up to 12 months prior to the date of your application.